ariga/atlas/doc/md/guides/deploying/intro.md

 to how these changes are rolled out.

-Based on our experience, we have come to the conclusion that changes to the database schema should be thought of part of the  _deployment_ sequence, alongside changing the application version, provisioning infrastructure or applying configuration changes.
+Based on our experience, we have come to the conclusion that changes to the database schema should be thought of as part of the  _deployment_ sequence, alongside changing the application version, provisioning infrastructure or applying configuration changes.